lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 Optional, my preference.

-***Note:*** I do not use this, but if you are looking for a professional open source painting program with full support for graphics tablets, check out [Krita](https://krita.org/en/).
+***Note:*** I am not using this, but if you are looking for a professional open source painting program with full support for graphics tablets, check out [Krita](https://krita.org/en/).

 - $ apt-get install krita